 - Each employee is going to have a different belief about what a safe lift entails.

 - Any information you receive is going to dependent on the employee's willingness to share data.
-If employees are worried about the consequences of the data they provide, you probably won’t get objectively accurate data.
+If employees are worried about the consequences of the data they provide (a sign of a potentially poor culture), you probably won’t get objectively accurate data.

 - Each lift tracking session comes at a cost to productivity as employees split their focus between getting an order completed and tracking their stats.